 "Derek?
 Oh, he isn't here yet."
 "But why isn't he here?
 I understood that you were bringing him with you."
 "That was the scheme, but it seems he had promised some people he met on the boat to go to a theatre and have a bit of supper with them afterwards.
 I only heard about it when I got back this morning."
 "Good God, boy!
-Didn't you tell him that Jill would be here to-night?"
+Didn't you tell him that Jill would be here tonight?"
 "Oh, rather.
 And he's coming on directly he can get away from these people.
+Forget their name, but they're influential coves who can do him a bit of good and all that sort of thing.
+The man--the head of the gang, you know--is something connected with the Cabinet or the Prime Minister or something.
+You'd know his name in a minute if I told you--always seeing it in the papers--they have pictures of him in Punch a lot--but I'm rotten at names.
+Derek did tell me, but it's slipped the old bean.
+Well, he had to leg it with these people, but he's coming on later.
 Ought to be here any moment now."
-Uncle Chris plucked at his moustache gloomily.
+Uncle Chris plucked at his mustache gloomily.
 Freddie's detachment depressed him.
 He had looked for more animation and a greater sense of the importance of the issue.
 "Well, pip-pip for the present," said Freddie, moving toward the box.
 "Have to be getting back.
 See you later."
 He disappeared, and Uncle Chris turned slowly to descend the stairs.
-As he reached the floor below, the door of the stage-box opened, and Mrs. Peagrim came out.
+As he reached the floor below, the door of the stage-box opened, and Mrs Peagrim came out.
 "Oh, Major Selby!" cried the radiant and vivacious hostess.
 "I couldn't think where you had got to.
 I have been looking for you everywhere."
 Uncle Chris quivered slightly, but braced himself to do his duty.
-"May I have the pleasure...?" he began, then broke off as he saw the man who had come out of the box behind his hostess.
+"May I have the pleasure . . . ?" he began, then broke off as he saw the man who had come out of the box behind his hostess.
 "Underhill!"
 He grasped his hand and shook it warmly.
 "My dear fellow!
 I had no notion that you had arrived!"
-"Sir Derek came just a moment ago," said Mrs. Peagrim.
+"Sir Derek came just a moment ago," said Mrs Peagrim.